 According to Wikipedia:

-market maker or liquidity provider is a company, or an individual, that quotes both a buy and a sell price in a financial instrument or commodity held in inventory, hoping to make a profit on the bid-offer spread, or turn.
+A market maker or liquidity provider is a company, or an individual, that quotes both a buy and a sell price in a financial instrument or commodity held in inventory, hoping to make a profit on the bid-offer spread, or turn.

 Market making provides liquidity to securities which are not frequently traded on the stock exchange.
 The market maker can enhance the demand-supply equation of securities.
 Let me give you an example: